 Dutch Oven Mac and Cheese Combinations

-As I mentioned before I love mixing and matching different cheese when I make mac and cheese at home.
+As I mentioned before I love mixing and matching different cheeses when I make mac and cheese at home.
 I tend to make it fairly generically while out camping though.
 This is simply because there are fewer ingredients to carry.
-Using some cheez-whiz also helps with the shelf stability aspect if we pack in and out.
+Using some Cheez-Whiz also helps with the shelf stability aspect if we pack in and out.

-Anyways, I do occasionally feel adventurous when camping.
+Anyway, I do occasionally feel adventurous when camping.
 Especially when we know we are with extended family.
-Someone has to class up the campfire, am I right!
+Someone has to class up the campfire, am I right?!
 Below are the cheeses that I have found to work the best, and get the most positive feedback in my family.

 - Smoked Gouda